smtran8/pnf_v2la/README.md

 The output will be a tuple of (Z, X) which shows what is the distance for Z and how much side way for X **Why not use LiDAR?**
 The formula above aims to solve a question - how far away is a LIMO in a real world.
 But a LiDAR can already do that, and can do much better, so why am I choosing the solution above?
 The answer is that a LiDAR can identify the distance better, but the detector and tracker cannot run on it.
 Note that detector and tracker only runs on image/video, so the camera with constant images will be a good suit for detector and tracker.
 Note: There is still a way to use LiDAR, especially for longer distance (~8 meters) rather than the camera depth with only 3 meters - but this upgrade will be implemented later.

+**June 19th)** Metric Projection works, however at this step I have not implemented the detector/tracker yet.
+Two observations that could be fixed by using detector and tracker:
+- The camera is default to have a very straightforward ray, and it sits on the head of the LIMO.
+Therefore, it will not see the other LIMO but rather just the wall.
+Lift the LIMO up will allow the distance to be correct.
+- The side information will need the data of the bounding box from the detector.